choop-lang/Choop/Syntax.md

 There are 5 kinds of loop in Choop, and each have their own uses.

+Outside of atomic scripts, loops that cause screen refreshes will be rate limited to 30 FPS.
+Inline loops, or loops inside atomic scripts, run as fast as possible however.

 ## Repeat Loops
-These are the simplest kind of loop.
+These are the most common type of loop.
 They run code for a set number of repeats:

 ```C#